Emi Rubiano: Career

 In 1986, Calixto-Rubiano became a private secretary to her father, Eduardo Calixto, during his term as Officer-in-Charge Mayor of Pasay.
 She became city councilor for second district of Pasay from 1998 until 2004 and again from 2007 until 2010.
 During her term as councilor, she made various projects, including feeding programs, free medical and dental check-up, and others.

 She also ran for representative for the lone district of Pasay in 2004 under Koalisyon ng Nagkakaisang Pilipino but lost to incumbent representative Connie Dy.
 After the loss, she became the head of the Pasay City Social Welfare Department in 2005.

 Congresswoman

 Rubiano was elected representative for the lone district of Pasay in the House of Representatives, after she defeated incumbent representative Jose Antonio "Lito" Roxas, who sought for his second term, in 2010.
 She was re-elected in 2013 and in 2016.

 Mayor of Pasay

 On May 13, 2019, Rubiano was elected as mayor in the 2019 elections, after she received 125,391 votes.
 She was sworn in as mayor on June 30, 2019.
 She is the first female city mayor in the history of Pasay.
 She led the Pasay City Government especially during the COVID-19 pandemic.
-She was successfully reelected in 2022 after she received 147,661 votes.
-She ran for re-election in 2025 and later won garnered 132,928 votes.
+She was reelected in 2022 after she received 147,661 votes.
+Since her second term, she concurrently serves as vice president for the National Capital Region of the League of Cities of the Philippines.
+She ran for re-election as Pasay mayor in 2025 and later won garnered 132,928 votes.